Inclusive data at Sightsavers

 What is inclusive data?

-Inclusive data means data that is representative of all people.
+Inclusive data is representative of all people, especially those that are underrepresented or marginalised.

 Click to read Inclusive Data Charter Action Plan 2024-27